How Quebec brought in big bucks through 'the beaujolais bandwagon'

 Because Quebec's provincially owned liquor stores sold out of their stock in just one day back in 1981.

-The wine had been imported from France and was priced at $7 a bottle, on average — or just under $20 in today's dollars.
+The wine had been imported from France and was priced at $7 a bottle, on average — or about $21 in 2022 dollars.

 Maurice Chenier, the publisher of a wine magazine, had helped select the wine in question.